elixir-workflow-workshop/2021/index.md

 ## ELIXIR Reproducible Research Workshop: Bioinformatics Workflow Management 2021
 ## Monday 29th November - Wednesday 1st December 2021

 Reproducibility is a cornerstone of good scientific practice.
 Thanks to funding provided by ELIXIR Training Platform Task 2, we have brought together the biggest names in bioinformatics workflow management for a 3 day practical workshop.
-We have presentations from the development teams of CWL, snakemake, next-flow, nf-core and more!
+We have presentations from the development teams of CWL, snakemake, next-flow, nf-core and more.
 If you want to learn more about the workflow management concepts that will be addressed in this workshop, check out these articles:
  - [Workflow systems turn raw data into scientific knowledge](https://doi.org/10.1038/d41586-019-02619-z)
  - [Methods Included: Standardizing Computational Reuse and Portability with the Common Workflow Language](https://arxiv.org/abs/2105.07028)
  - [Sustainable data analysis with Snakemake](https://f1000research.com/articles/10-33/v1)